civicteam/evm-demo-airdrop/README.md

-# Civic Pass EVM Sample Lottery Project
+# Civic Pass EVM Sample Airdrop Project

 This project demonstrates the integration of Civic Pass into an Ethereum smart contract.

-It is a simple lottery contract that allows users to enter the lottery for free.
+It is a simple airdrop contract that allows users to claim one ERC20 token each.

-The contract owner can then draw a winner and pay out the prize.

-By adding Civic's Uniqueness Pass to the contract, we can ensure that each user can only enter the lottery once.
+By adding Civic's Uniqueness Pass to the contract, we can ensure that each user can only claim.

 ## Getting started